PhD Prerequisites & Admissions

 Selection is based on an evaluation of academic background, research interests and availability of suitable faculty expertise for mentorship.

-- Completion of the online University of Arizona Graduate College Application.
+- Completion of the NuringCAS online application and University of Arizona Graduate College Application.

 - Resume/CV: Please use this CV template to help identify key areas our faculty look for during the admissions process.